-Various staff gave the following responses: Diversity, Acceptance, Provide structure and support for youth; Great communication, Valued and supported; Staff are a great team; Staff cares and wants the same things for the youth; Staff is dedicated to the youth; Staff members are good at implementing programs.
+Various staff gave the following responses: Integrity, teamwork, Amazing staff.
+Safe environment and good leadership; The opportunity to mentor youth; Diversity, Acceptance, provide structure and support for youth; Great communication, valued and supported; staff are a great team; staff cares and wants the same things for the youth; staff is dedicated to the youth; staff members are good at implementing programs.